ufo5260987423/scheme-langserver/README.md

 ## Pre-require
 1. [Chez Scheme](https://cisco.github.io/ChezScheme/);
 >NOTE
-If you wanted to enable scheme-langserver's muti-thread features, it would require [Chez Scheme](https://cisco.github.io/ChezScheme/) to have been compiled with the --threads option.
+If you wanted to enable scheme-langserver's muti-thread feature, it would require [Chez Scheme](https://cisco.github.io/ChezScheme/) to have been compiled with the --threads option.
+This uses chez scheme's FFI to call up the pipe() and poll() system calls, and therefore requires a UNIX-like operating system to function correctly.
+It has been tested with linux and should work on the BSDs and on Mac OS X. If using OS X, the glibtool package will be required.
 2. [Akku](https://akkuscm.org/)；
 3. [chez-exe](https://github.com/gwatt/chez-exe)；
 >NOTE